-Afghan Refugee Becomes Youngest Woman to Fly Solo Around the World
+Afghan Refugee Completes Historic Flight Around the World

 EARLY DAYS

-Waiz was born in a refugee camp in Pakistan, where her family had fled from Afghanistan during the war.
+Waiz was born in a refugee camp in Afghanistan, while her family fled from the war.
 When she was an infant, her family immigrated to America.
 Waiz grew up in an underprivileged neighborhood in Richmond, California.
 There, Waiz says, no one in her family or community took her interest in aviation seriously.

 But as she grew more confident she enrolled in aviation classes.
 Still, it wasn’t easy.
 “I got a lot of pushback from people,” she says.
 “It wasn’t like, ‘Wow!
 Keep going, you have our support.’
 It was more, ‘What are you doing?
 You’re really doing this?’”

-Note: Correction: A previous version of this story stated Waiz was born in a refugee camp in Pakistan, but the camp was actually in Afghanistan.
-We also clarified that Waiz has become the youngest woman to fly solo around the world in a single-engine aircraft, not overall.
-The final journey ended up taking 145 days, not 138.